-In order to look for the above mentioned signatures, dedicated trigger lines are devised.
-The hardware (Level 1) trigger menu at Belle II for dark sector searches represents one of the main advantages with respect to previous and competitor experiments.
+In order to look for the above mentioned signatures, dedicated trigger lines have to been devised.
+The new hardware (Level 1) trigger menu at Belle II for dark sector searches represents one of the main advantages with respect to previous and competitor experiments.
 The main challenge for the trigger selection is to suppress high-cross section QED processes characterized by few tracks and missing energy signatures, without killing the signal itself.
 Moreover, to effectively devise vetoes against known SM background processes, a deep understanding of the detector performance and inefficiencies is fundamental.